The Spanish-Speaking Church

 The Reformation Study Bible

-As with the English edition, the Spanish Reformation Study Bible will have more than 1.1 million words of verse-by-verse commentary and topical explanations, award-winning maps and visual aids, trusted contributions from seventy-five distinguished scholars, theological summaries from R.C.
+As with the English edition, the Spanish Reformation Study Bible has more than 1.1 million words of verse-by-verse commentary and topical explanations, maps and visual aids, trusted contributions from seventy-five distinguished scholars, theological summaries from R.C.
 Sproul, and nearly two thousand years of creeds, confessions, and catechisms.
 As R.C.
 Sproul said, “The light of the Reformation was the light of the Bible.”
 The same is true today.

 Renewing Your Mind in Spanish